frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise4.md

 In this exercise, you will be making a simple motor mounting plate.
 It shouldn't be too difficult, since it is similar to the gussets and plates made in the previous exercises.

-To get started, find the "Exercise 4: Motor Mounting" part studio in the "Section 2" folder of the template document.
+To get started, find the "Exercise 4: Motor Mounting" part studio in the "Section 2" folder in your copy of the template document.

 Sketch out and extrude the motor mounting plate using the reference image below.